 • Winner of the U.S. Open (June 21).

-• Top 5, not otherwise exempt, inside the top 20 in the FedExCup at the conclusion of the PGA TOUR event TBD in 2026 (TBD).
+• Top 5, not otherwise exempt, inside the top 20 in the FedExCup at the conclusion of the Travelers Championship (June 28).

 • Winner of the European Amateur Championship, if still an amateur (June 27).